the-turing-way/the-turing-way/book/content/rdm/rdm.md

 A lot of the credit for this change goes to the FAIR principles.
 Love it or hate it, FAIR is now an internationally-known lighthouse brand.
 Since we published the first article on the [FAIR principles](https://doi.org/10.1038/sdata.2016.18), enabling FAIR has been my focus.

 The reuse of other people’s data is providing useful insights for new research questions and products, and driving new scientific discoveries.
-To realize its potential, however, we need to new mechanisms to manage the growing availability and scale of scholarly digital products, such as datasets, software, algorithms, articles.
+To realize its potential, however, we need new mechanisms to manage the growing availability and scale of scholarly digital products, such as datasets, software, algorithms, articles.
+FAIR has been specifically designed to emphasise the machine-readablity of these digital objects.

+With my group of research software and knowledge engineerings we address the grand challenges related to information science and scholarly communications, where data quality and readiness for (re)use is a prerequisite for success.
+I believe that better data means better science, and this underpins reusable research, aids scholarly publishing, and enables faster and reliable data-driven discoveries.
+As I say in my [one minute video](https://youtu.be/3VDw7XIulIk), my vision is to transform the concept of data readiness into a powerful toolkit at the researchers’ fingertips, to realize FAIR data by stealth.

+But FAIR is not a magic wand.
+There is a lot to be done to enable this transformation.

 What can you do: be involved